IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Working with Sequences

-Open the `serverless.yml` file and let’s define a sequence by reusing the actions `myUtil/sort` and `myUtil/head` again.
+Open the `serverless.yml` file and let's define a sequence by reusing the actions `myUtil/sort` and `myUtil/head` again.
 To define the sequence simply extend the functions section like this (snippet 24 contains all the extension being applied as part this chapter):

 <pre>
 functions: